 Go into detail.
 Vividly explain what your program is and how it helps your audience.
-Think about your core offer today, and how it needs to evolve to meet your vision of the future.
+Think about your core offer today and how it needs to evolve to meet your future Vision.

-During your brainstorming, you no doubt came up with a lot of ideas for products, offers and services.
+You undoubtedly came up with many ideas for products, offers and services during your brainstorming.
 Now is the time to bring all these ideas together.

 Leadership + Culture